bermudadigitalstudio/Titan/README.md

 ## Background and License

-Titan was initially developed for a project run by the [Bermuda Digital Studio (BDS)](www.bdstudio.de).
-The BDS is a team devoted to enable great digital product management for the retail business of [innogy SE's](www.innogy.com).
+Titan was initially developed in a project run with the [Bermuda Digital Studio (BDS)](www.bdstudio.de).
+The BDS is a team devoted to enable great digital product management, design and development for the retail business of [innogy SE's](www.innogy.com).
+Our goal is to digitize and disrupt energy.

 Titan Framework is released under the [Apache 2.0 License](https://github.com/bermudadigitalstudio/titan/blob/master/LICENSE.txt).